Sp24-CS5008-Online-Lionelle/.github/profile/README.md

 Needless to say, unless specified otherwise if the available day has passed for any assignment with open resubmissions, that means resubmission windows are also not available!

+### Extra Credit?
+This course does not give extra credit, as we find the ability to resubmit until you get it right is a better way to learn.
+If you are borderline as a student, it is in your control to make sure to resubmit past assignments until you earn full marks.

 ### Grading Scheme
 All grades in this course, while on a point scale, translate into a final percentage scale once all categories are calculated.
 This is the following scheme we use.